-- Pioneers in merging art, design and utility in numerous aspects of daily life
+- Pioneers in merging art, design and utility into daily life

-- Products covered everything from coffee cups to palace interiors
+- Produced everything from coffee cups to palace interiors

 - See also: